AlexMetsai/fractals/README.md

 Another fractal from the julia sets is shown below, for *c = -0.4 + j 0.6*.
 ![mandelbrot](https://github.com/AlexMetsai/fractals/blob/main/output/julia_c_=_-0.4_i0.6.png?raw=true)

-Below you can see a mandelbrot fractal generated through python code, using the PIL module for visualization.
+Below you can see a mandelbrot fractal, that was generated using the PIL module for visualization; this is the first visualization method implemented in this repo.

 ![mandelbrot](https://github.com/AlexMetsai/fractals/blob/main/output/mandelbrot_fractal_960_540.png?raw=true)